TheJebForge/trickster-lisp/src/main/resources/assets/trickster_lisp/lavender/entries/tome_of_lispfoolery/transpiling/lang_ref.md

 You can check **IDs** of tricks in Tom of Tomfoolery, they're written under each trick.

+You can store fragments into items by having fragment representations as the only contents of the transpiler.

+Fragment representations can be wrapped with parentheses for transpiler to treat them as spells.

+;;;;;

 There's also a bunch of new functions you can use to create different trickster fragments: